apache/griffin/griffin-doc/measure/measure-configuration-guide.md

 - **griffin.checkpoint**: This field configures list of griffin checkpoint parameters, multiple cache ways are supported.
 It is only for streaming dq case.
 Details of info cache configuration [here](#griffin-checkpoint).

 ### <a name="sinks"></a>Sinks
-- **type**: Metrics and records sink type, "console", "hdfs", "http", "mongo".
+- **type**: Metrics and records sink type, "console", "hdfs", "http", "mongo", "custom".
 - **config**: Configure parameters of each sink type.
 	+ console sink (aliases: "log")
 		* max.log.lines: the max lines of log.